EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Always Flee (36)

-{% hint style="info" %}
+!!! info
       Always Flee, denoted by special attack 36, makes the NPC flee at low health even if faction allies are near.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |